raffomania/infrastructure/README.md

 - podman volume backups
 - automated migration of backups to new server
 - restrict access to vpn
-- disallow root SSH login
 - add tailscale
+- use podman secrets for db passwords etc